 Margie A.S.
 Lehrman joined the firm in 2012.
-She mainly focuses on alcohol beverage licensing matters within the Washington, DC Metropolitan area.
-Margie has more than 20 years of legal experience and a strong interest and background in the areas of counseling, advocating, planning, and negotiating on behalf of clients.
+Margie has more than 30 years of legal experience and a strong interest and background in the areas of counseling, advocating, planning, and negotiating on behalf of clients.

 Ms. Lehrman takes pride in navigating a complicated mass of rules to make it easier for businesses to comply and succeed, more quickly and cost-effectively.
-She is primarily responsible for obtaining alcohol beverage licenses for wholesale and retail businesses in the DC area.
+Early on, Margie was primarily responsible for obtaining alcohol beverage licenses for wholesale and retail businesses in the DC area.
 More recently, Margie has gained a deep understanding about how the alcohol beverage industry interacts with Congress, the states, trade associations, and various agencies.

 Ms. Lehrman worked for 15 plus years for the American Association for Justice (AAJ), formerly the Association of Trial Lawyers of America (ATLA), a membership organization with then over 50,000 members.
 As its Chief Operating Officer, Margie provided leadership and strategic management to ensure that the organization had the proper operational controls, procedures and policies in place to effectively grow the organization while maintaining financial strength and operating efficiency.
 She reversed historic fiscal deficits, assisted in negotiating leases for new buildings, managed a staff of over 125 employees, revised HR policies to remain current and competitive, oversaw a print and electronic publishing arm, developed and administered operational budgets totaling over $43 million annually, and served as a liaison to governing boards and partnerships.
 Her vision improved the attendance at and overall value of two annual conventions each year, and she helped manage an outside technology team to reengineer the AAJ/ATLA website.
 Margie worked with a vast network of volunteers throughout the country to offer an award-winning program of continuing legal education.
 Margie served many roles while there, working her way up from Associate Dean of the National College of Advocacy to its Director, and was soon promoted to a Senior Vice-President before becoming its COO.